 Figure 4 depicts distributions of realized match-level distances.
 We observe that nearly all mergers between 1966 and 1990 involve buyer and seller ﬁrms within the same country.
-Although mergers within the same country account for over 30% of the entire period, the number of mergers between ﬁrms separated by distance has increased in recent years.
+Although mergers within the same country account for over 30% of the entire period, the number of mergers between ﬁrms separated by distance has increased recently.
 This shift suggests that the reasons for mergers have transitioned from domestic to global, driven by the growth and expansion of international container transport.

 These visualizations provide initial insights into the involvement of relatively younger and smaller ﬁrms in more distant countries in recent mergers.
 However, comprehensively assessing the relative importance of each variable with limited data requires a sophisticated structural model.
-In Section 3, we introduce a structural matching model to quantify the signiﬁcance of each variable and analyze the transitions across regimes.
+In Section 3, we introduce a structural matching model to quantify the signiﬁcance of each variable and analyze the transitions across .

 Figure 3: Distributions of ﬁrm-year-level variables for each regime